Po33ski/Booking-Sentiment/README.md

 - **Evaluation & debugging** – metrics plus top False Positives/Negatives and most uncertain predictions.
 - **Explainability & scans** – Captum-based token attributions and optional Giskard safety scan.
 - **Interactive inference** – reuse the fine-tuned checkpoint to classify ad-hoc reviews from the CLI and inspect probabilities.

+## Models

+By default the pipeline fine‑tunes `distilbert/distilbert-base-uncased`, but it is designed to work with **any Hugging Face checkpoint that is compatible with `AutoModelForSequenceClassification` for text**.

+- **Supported model families (examples)**
+  - BERT: `bert-base-uncased`, `bert-base-multilingual-cased`, `distilbert-base-uncased`
+  - RoBERTa: `roberta-base`, `distilroberta-base`
+  - XLM-R: `xlm-roberta-base`
+  - Other encoder-style text models that work with `AutoModelForSequenceClassification`

+- **How it works**
+  The fine‑tuning code always loads the model via:
+  `AutoModelForSequenceClassification.from_pretrained(cfg.model_name, num_labels=2)`.
+  For any text encoder supported by this API, Transformers automatically attaches a 2‑class classification head, so you can switch architectures by changing only `tune.model_name` in the JSON config.

+- **What is not supported out of the box**
+  - Non‑text models (e.g. ViT, CLIP, Whisper, image/audio models).
+  - Seq2seq generative models (e.g. T5, BART) unless you adapt the code to use `AutoModelForSeq2SeqLM` and a different training/evaluation loop.

 ## Metrics